-

 What do I need to get started with deploying Concerto?

-You're going to need a server to use for distributing content that runs MySQL and PHP, for starters.
-For each public Concerto display, you'll need a computer with the ability to output video to an external display, as well as the display hardware itself.
-Luckily, that display can be most anything that interfaces with that computer's display port, including a whole host of HDMI-compatible TVs and pretty much every computer monitor known to man.
+You’re going to need a web server to use for distributing content that can run Ruby on Rails applications and a database (MySQL, PostgreSQL, SQLite,etc), for starters.
+For each public Concerto display, you’ll need a computer with the ability to output video to an external display, as well as the display hardware itself.
+Luckily, that display can be most anything that interfaces with that computer’s display port, including a whole host of HDMI-compatible TVs and pretty much every computer monitor out there.
 Learn more about deploying Concerto here.

 How do I get involved as a developer?